Reactive-Network/documentation/docs/docs/origins-and-destinations.md

 # Overview

 The Reactive Network reads event streams and enables transactions across different ecosystems.
-An Origin acts as an event log provider, delivering events to Reactive Smart Contracts within the Reactive Network.
+An Origin acts as an event log provider, delivering events to reactive contracts within the Reactive Network.
 A Destination is the ecosystem where the actual state transition (transaction) takes place.

-Origins and destinations do not have to be the same.
-Reactive Smart Contracts can be configured to work with multiple origins, and the system allows for multiple destinations, enabling conditional selection of which destination ecosystem will be used.
+Origins and destinations don't have to be the same.
+Reactive contracts can be configured to work with multiple origins, and the system allows for multiple destinations, enabling conditional selection of which destination ecosystem will be used.

 :::warning
 Currently, callbacks are supported only on the Ethereum Sepolia and Kopli Testnet.
 We strongly recommend using one of these as your destination chain.